roc-lang/rbt/docs/adrs/001-layers-of-job-isolation.md

 ### Windows

 It seems like there's no one good answer to this on Windows.
-[Someone asked for this on StackOverflow and got extensive answers](https://stackoverflow.com/questions/135802/put-a-process-in-a-sandbox-where-it-can-do-least-harm), all of which are basically the shrug emoji.
+[Someone asked for this on StackOverflow and got extensive answers](https://stackoverflow.com/questions/135802/put-a-process-in-a-sandbox-where-it-can-do-least-harm), none of which are the conclusive "use this, obviously" I was hoping for.

 That said, [Windows Containers exist and have several different isolation modes](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container).
 I think if we did that we'd want to do a general Docker- or container-based isolator instead of a OS-specific one, but just something to keep in mind.